 On 4 March, Italy will return to vote to elect new Members of Parliament.
 Some ALDE individual members are candidates with the liberal-democratic list + Europa with Emma Bonino.
-In these interviews we present the second 4 of them.
+In these interviews we present the last two of them.
 We asked three questions to all of them and one different, about some important topics for Italy and Europe.

 How Italy votes.
 The new Italian voting system has two levels of elections.
 37% of Members of Parliament in both Chambers are elected in a “Uninominale” (single name list) college: single parties or coalitions express one common name.
 One wins the seat, others lose.
 61% of MPs – in both chambers – are elected in a “Plurinominale” (more names list) college: each single party proposes from 1 to 4 candidates.
 The higher the percentage of votes obtained, the higher will be the number of elected candidates.
 There is also a minimum percentage to be obtained to elect candidates.
 The remaining 2% of seats are for Italian candidates who live abroad.

-You can read here the first set of interviews
+You can read first set of 4 interviews here

 You are running as a candidate with Più Europa/+Europa.
 What exactly does “More Europe” mean to you?